iasx/theory/Types.md

 # Types

-A list of types used to model real world phenomena, represent abstract concepts, describe systems and relations between them.
+A collection of abstract concepts used to model real world phenomena, describe systems, structures and relations between them.

 ### Type
 - ***Generalization of Concept***
-- Denotes abstract entity/process with specific propetries, features and/or behavior.
+- Denotes abstract entity/process with specific properties, features and/or behavior.
 - Some operations can be performed on types: union `A | B`, specification (narrowing) `A<B>`, etc.
 - Types can be extended/inherited with other types.
 - Type names are unique within their scope.